If you’re searching for good TV to spend a lot of time with on Netflix, welcome to another list of best shows you might have missed.

 Binging Sex Education is a no-brainer: The self-aware, John Hughes-possessed mishmash of American and British high school culture is a joyful breeze to watch.
 We follow Otis (Asa Butterfield), the son of a sex therapist (Gillian Anderson), as he embarks on his sexual awakening.
 The explicit sex talk and scenes are addressed in refreshingly healthy and honest ways.
 Built around a diverse cast with pure charisma, Netflix understandably commissioned a third season.

 The Haunting of Hill House

 Mike Flanagan’s The Haunting of Hill House, loosely based on Shirley Jackson’s novel of the same name, weaves its horror into a deeply affecting story about a broken family.
 Fractured after growing up in a haunted house, the Crains can’t ignore their past and must do what you never want to do: Go back down those dark corridors.
 The impressive set-pieces will please horror fans, but it’s the sad story of the Crains that will, yes, haunt you for days.
-Good news: The second chapter of the anthology is coming this year.
+Good news: The second chapter of the anthology,, is out for Halloween.